Your own self-realization is the greatest service you can render the world. -- Sri Ramana Maharshi

 Cultivating the Luminous Mind

 Dr. Tina Rasmussen teaches awakening to a deeper Reality, beyond our conventional way of understanding human experience.
 She has led events and worked with people one-on-one from more than 50 countries around the world, since 2007.
-Tina offers teaching and spiritual mentoring to both new and experienced practitioners.
+Tina offers teaching and spiritual mentoring to new, intermediate, and experienced practitioners.
 (See her bio on the About Us page.)

-As part of the cultivation of the “luminous mind” referenced in many spiritual lineages, we at Luminous Mind Sangha teach practices based on the four categories that have now been identified in neuroscience.
+As part of the cultivation of the “luminous mind” referenced in many spiritual lineages, we at Luminous Mind Sangha teach practices based on the four categories of meditation that are now being studied in neuroscience.
 These practices cultivate a fertile ground for the seeds of liberation to grow and become established in daily life.
 They are: